John Rebus: Character and habits

 ”John says he wants it put on his gravestone: ‘He listened to the B-sides.’”

 Books are important to him, but his interest tends to be aspirational; he struggles with the sense that he might (or might not) have done better if he had had better educational opportunities.
 Especially in the earlier novels, there are references to piles of unread books in his apartment, and to the fact that his wife Rhona, an English teacher, took many of the books originally in the apartment when she left him.
 Aside from Crime and Punishment, he doesn’t actually read much.

-Rebus's interest in politics is informed by a deep skepticism.
+Rebus's interest in politics is informed by a deep scepticism.
 Rankin considers him to be "small-c conservative" and therefore unlikely to support political change; at one point in Strip Jack (1992), he tells his friends Brian and Nell that he has only voted three times in his life, "Once Labour, once SNP, and once Tory."
 On the other hand, when Scottish First Minister Nicola Sturgeon suggested in a public venue that Rebus would have voted pro-Brexit, Rankin was taken aback.

 Rebus’s romantic life is varied.
-He has occasional one-night stands (Knots and Crosses, Black and Blue, Set in Darkness).
-His more durable relationships are with women who have a superior education to him, including his wife Rhona, DI Gill Templar, Dr. Patience Aitken, the museum curator Jean Burchill, and Professor Deborah Quant.
+He has occasional one-night stands (Knots and Crosses, Black and Blue, and Set in Darkness), but his more durable relationships are with women who have a superior education to him, including his wife Rhona, DI Gill Templar, Dr. Patience Aitken, the museum curator Jean Burchill, and Professor Deborah Quant.
 His experiments in living with a woman (Rhona, Patience) are not successful.
-He can never put a woman’s needs before those of his current case; he is usually the one who gets left or dismissed.
-In A Song for the Dark Times (2020) he and Deborah Quant are satisfied with being “friends with benefits.”
+He can never put a woman’s needs before those of his current case and he is usually the one who gets left or dismissed.
+In A Song for the Dark Times, he and Deborah Quant are satisfied with being “friends with benefits".